 We believe that it’s our team’s job to help save our CEOs time and take care of the basic bookkeeping tasks that other services dump onto their clients.
 Our SaaS clients have raised billions in venture capital, and former clients have been acquired by massive public companies like Cisco, Apple and others - so we know how to prepare you for due diligence.
 If you’re ready to work with the top SaaS accountants in Silicon Valley (and beyond), reach out to us.

 Investors love SaaS companies because they the predictability of the recurring revenue.
 But they also love all of the metrics that are generated by subscription businesses as they grow.
 Of course, the best founders also embrace these metrics to help them build a best-in-class company.
-On this page we’ll focus on the accounting driven metrics, but visit our SaaS metrics article to see an expanded list of important KPIs, not all of which are driven by accounting numbers.
+On this page we’ll focus on the accounting driven metrics, but visit our SaaS metrics article to see an expanded list of important KPIs (or read about these metrics from one of the leading SaaS VCs), not all of which are driven by accounting numbers.
 The KPIs below are some that our accounting team has been asked to produce during VC due diligence.

 LTV to CAC is the OG SaaS multiple.
 It combines a prediction of a customer’s ‘life time value’ (some VCs call it ‘long term value’; you say potato I say potatoe) with the cost to acquire the client.
 The theory behind the metric is that it shows how much possible cash flow each customer produces vs. the up front expense of acquiring them.